 Long threshold intervals are too easy

 Certain workouts will have you riding at threshold for extended periods of time with little rest.
 For example, Lamarck‘s four threshold intervals are 10 minutes long with only two minutes rest in between.
-This workout can be a great litmus test for your FTP accuracy.
+This workout can be a great litmus test for FTP accuracy.

 If you can sustain 40 minutes at FTP with minimal rest and don’t feel thoroughly challenged, at least eager for recovery during the final minute or two of each effort, then chances are your FTP is too low.
 The same fix of raising your FTP 2-3% is suggested.